sebastianknopf/stopmonitor/README.md

 - `view.num_results`: The number of results to be displayed, taken from query parameter `n`, default is 10 items
 - `view.update_frequency`: The update frequency seconds, taken from query parameter `u`, default is 30s

 If your template requires custom variables, you can pass them as query parameters by prepending `tx` before your varibale name.
 The `tx` is replaced by the server instance and the variable is added as `template.[variable]` into your layout template.
+You can see some examples that way:

+- Try to add the parameter txplatform=0 - This makes the `default` and `vpe` layouts suppressing the 'Steig' column
+- Try to add the parameter txdark=1 - This makes the `default` and `vpe` layouts appear in dark mode

+_However, please note that working with these template variables always depends on the template you use._

 ### Departure Template Variables
 Departure templates are a kind of sub-templates within a layout template.
 See [default.html](./templates/default/default.html) for reference.
 Each departure template has a set of variables to work with.